M Search · Compensation Intelligence Report

 AE market bifurcation

 Mid-market AEs ($500K–$1M quota) and enterprise AEs ($1.5M–$3M+ quota) are not the same talent pool.
 Comp expectations have limited overlap.
-OCFO companies with mid-market motions will lose enterprise-native AEs unless comp bands are repositioned — and enterprise-native AEs will underperform in mid-market motions if the company’s deal size doesn’t match their operating model.
+OCFO companies building a mid-market motion will struggle to close enterprise-native AEs unless comp bands are repositioned — and enterprise-native AEs will underperform in mid-market motions if the average deal size doesn’t match their operating model.
+Define the motion before you define the profile.

 msearchco.com4